 Another commercial that uses novelty is this short 1996 commercial by M&Ms, which showcases an encounter between Santa Claus and two M&Ms characters, with both parties being equally shocked at each other’s existence resulting in Santa Claus and one M&M character to pass out onto the floor.
 The commercial was so iconic that it got a sequel in 2017 - the remaining M&Ms character decides to take on Santa’s role in his absence, but ends up delivering Christmas gifts to the wrong recipients.
 The M&M's characters apologise to Santa for “ruining Christmas”, but people take to the streets to pass on the gifts to their rightful owners, and the ad ends with the caption “Bring everyone together with M&Ms”.

 Making an ad that stands out is tough, especially during a holiday season that’s been different from previous ones.
 Nonetheless, it’s important to understand that the rules are different for Christmas commercials which can afford to be longer and more “cliché”.
 Playing up emotions, aligning your brand with the holiday spirit, and having a strong CTA are just some of the hallmarks of iconic and memorable Christmas commercials.
+Alternatively, you can always hire a commercial video production company if you want to skip all the hassle and keep the process simple.

 Here at Big 3 Media, we have a suite of services to market your business during these challenging times: